Martin Kaymer: European Tour

-2008–2009: Continued success

 Kaymer started 2008 by winning his maiden European Tour event with a wire-to-wire victory at the Abu Dhabi Golf Championship.
 This achievement lifted him to 34th in the world rankings, making him the only player in the top 50 under the age of 25.
 It also secured his entry into the WGC-Accenture Match Play Championship and the Masters.
 Two weeks after winning the Abu Dhabi Golf Championship, he finished second in the Dubai Desert Classic.
 He finished the tournament with birdie-birdie-eagle but world number one Tiger Woods topped him by one stroke.
 Kaymer moved up to a high of 21st in the world rankings due to his runner-up finish.

 Kaymer picked up his second victory of the year at the BMW International Open, becoming the first German to win the event in its 20-year history.
 He held a six stroke lead going into the final round but then shot a 75 (+3) which resulted in Kaymer going to a playoff with Anders Hansen.
 Kaymer birdied the first playoff hole to win the tournament.

 Kaymer came close to picking up his third win of the year at the Alfred Dunhill Links Championship, but he fell to Robert Karlsson in a three-man playoff that also included Ross Fisher.
 Kaymer recorded another runner-up finish at the Volvo Masters, finishing two strokes behind winner Søren Kjeldsen.
 Kaymer earned €1,794,500 in 2008 and finished 8th on the Order of Merit.
 Kaymer narrowly missed selection for the 2008 Ryder Cup, but European captain Nick Faldo invited Kaymer to assist the European side in a non-playing capacity which Kaymer accepted.
 Kaymer represented his country at the 2008 Omega Mission Hills World Cup with Alex Čejka.
 The pair finished in fifth.